ssflows/fasty/README.md

 ## Usage

-Make sure you've created a directory with only a `alignment.fasta` file and `cd` into it.
-And then execute:
+Given that you have a properly formatted FASTA file named `input.fasta` just type:

 ```bash
 docker run -v $PWD:/workdir ssflows/fasty input.fasta
 ```

-This should create a temporary directory with tool workdirs inside.
+This should create a temporary directory with tool workdirs inside and run the pipeline.

 For smaller runtimes use multiple cores like this: